LoveSoftware/aws-puppet-examples/README.md

 Vagrant allows us to easily create and tear down VM's.
 Once a VM is created we can provision it against the local puppet master created above.
-If an error occurs we can address it in the puppet master code and tear down the VMand start again fresh.
+If an error occurs we can address it in the puppet master code and tear down the VM and start again fresh.

-This is important becuase in the cloud environment puppet must run once, cleanly without any adminidstrator intervention.
+This is important becuase in the cloud environment puppet must run once, cleanly without any administrator intervention.

 1) cd puppet-agent